 Bergen is a European City of Culture and its many museums and art galleries are well worth a visit.
 Make sure to get the Bergen Card when you are in Bergen - a practical and reasonable way to explore the " city between 7 mountains".
-Read more about Bergen HERE.
+Check out our hotels deals and read more about Bergen HERE.

 Experience fjords, mountains and stunning waterfalls by taking a fjord cruise to Mostraumen from Bergen.
 The cruise is available all year round!

 Situated by the Trondheimsfjord, Trondheim is surrounded by lovely forested hills, with the Nidelva river winding through the town.
 It was the first capital of Norway and is still the city where new kings receive their ceremonial blessing.
-Read more about Trondheim HERE.
+Check out our hotel offers and read more about Trondheim HERE.

 A segway tour in Trondheim is a great opportunity to check out some signature sites of the city.
 Join in for a fun and exciting way to explore the city!